The Best Ways to Book Qatar Qsuites with Points & Miles

 All of Qatar Airways' new Airbus A350-1000s have Qsuites on board, so that's a safe bet.
 You'll find these birds flying to Dallas-Fort Worth (DFW), New York City (JFK), San Francisco (SFO), Los Angeles (LAX), and a few other U.S. gateways.

 Almost all of the Boeing 777-300ERs and 777-200LRs that Qatar flies to and from the U.S. have Qsuites onboard, as well.
 And many – but not all – of their A350-900s now feature Qsuites.
+None of Qatar’s 787 Dreamliners have bonafide Qsuites onboard, though you generally won’t find those flying to and from the U.S.

-Still, you'll want to confirm.
+Still, you’ll want to triple-check to confirm.
 To ensure you are booking a flight with Qsuites, head to Google Flights.
 If the route that you are looking at has Qsuites, you should see that indicated with the text “individual suite.”

-But if you don't see that text listed, you may need to do a little more digging.
-You'll want to grab the flight number which is listed in the red square below.
-In this example, it is QR 744.
+But if you don’t see that text listed, you may need to do a little more digging.
+You’ll want to grab the flight number which is listed in the red square below.
+In this example, it is QR 714.

 Now you know what to look for, it's time to actually book Qatar Qsuites.
 Here are the best ways to do it with a few different points and miles currencies.